-- 4. "Conflict of commitment" relates to an individual's distribution of time and effort between obligations to University employment and participation in other activities outside of University employment.
-A conflict of commitment occurs when the pursuit of such outside activities involves an inordinate investment of time or is conducted at a time that interferes with the employee's fulfillment of University employment responsibilities. - 5.
-"Elective public office" means a public office filled or obtained through the results of an election. - 6.
-"EPSA nonfaculty employee" means Exempt Professional Staff, an individual who is employed in a position covered by Section 300.12.1 of the UNC Policy Manual. - 7.
-"Full-time employee" means an individual who is employed by the University at least three-quarter (3/4) time, including faculty who are employed on a nine-month per calendar year basis. - 8.
+- 5. "Elective public office" means a public office filled or obtained through the results of an election. - 6.
+"EPA nonfaculty employee" means an individual who is employed in a position covered by Section 300.2.1 of the UNC Policy Manual. - 7.
+"Full-time employee" means an individual who is employed by the University at least three-quarter (3/4) time, including faculty who are employed on a ninemonth per calendar year basis. - 8.
 "Major public office" means (a) any public office requiring full-time service, regardless of the amount of compensation; (b) any public office requiring service on a part-time basis for which the compensation is more than nominal; and (c) membership in the North Carolina General Assembly. - 9.
 "Minor public office" means any public office that is not a major public office. - 10.
 "Part-time employee" means an individual who is employed but who is not a full-time employee. - 11.
-"Public office" means any national, state, or local governmental position of public trust and responsibility, whether elective or appointive, which is created, prescribed, or recognized by constitution, statute, or ordinance (other than within the University of North Carolina). - 12.
-"Senior academic and administrative officer (SAAO)" means an individual who is employed in a SAAO Tier I or Tier II position covered by Section 300.1.1 of the UNC Policy Manual. - II.
+"Public office" means any national, state, or local governmental position of public trust and responsibility, whether elective or appointive, which is created, prescribed, or recognized by constitution, statute, or ordinance (other than within the University of North Carolina). - "Senior academic and administrative officer (SAAO)" means an individual who is employed in a Tier I or Tier II position covered by Section 300.1.1 of the UNC Policy Manual. - II.
 Minor Public Offices.
 An employee who assumes, or becomes a candidate for election to, a minor public office shall be subject to the requirements of this subpart. - A. No Presumption of Conflict of Commitment.
 The candidacy by an employee for election to a minor public office, or the assumption by an employee of a minor public office, whether appointive or elective, is presumed not to create a conflict of commitment with respect to the responsibilities owed by the employee to the University. - B. Resolution of Potential Conflicts in Particular Cases.
-If the president (with respect to senior academic and administrative officers (SAAO) and employees of General Administration) or the chancellor (with respect to other employees of the constituent institution, other than senior academic and administrative officers) believes that a material conflict of commitment may exist in a particular case, the president or the chancellor may direct the employee subject to this subpart to submit a petition in accordance with subpart III.B. of this policy, and refer the petition to either the Board of Governors or the appropriate board of trustees for resolution.
+If the president (with respect to senior academic and administrative officers (SAAO) and employees of General Administration) or the chancellor (with respect to other employees of the constituent institution, other than senior academic and administrative officers) believes that a material conflict of commitment may exist in a particular case, the president or the chancellor may direct the employee subject to this subpart to submit a petition in accordance with subpart III.B. of this policy, and refer the petition to either the Board of Governors or the appropriate board of trustees for resolution. - C. Prompt Reporting of Payments Required.
+An employee who files as a candidate for or intends to assume or accept appointment to a public office subject to this subpart must file promptly with his or her immediate supervisor a written statement setting forth the amount of any payments to which the holder of such office is entitled as officeholder. - III.
+Major Public Offices.
+An employee who assumes, or becomes a candidate for election to, any major public office shall be subject to the requirements of this subpart.